mattam82/Coq-Equations/README.md

 and run:

-    opam install -j4 coq:equations
+    opam install coq-equations

+To get the beta versions of Coq, activate the repository:

+    opam repo add coq-core-dev https://coq.inria.fr/opam/core-dev

-To get the development version, activate the development repository:
+To get the development version of Equations, activate the repository:

     opam repo add coq-extra-dev https://coq.inria.fr/opam/extra-dev